ExpediaGroup/shunting-yard/README.md

 This will ensure that Shunting Yard only starts up Circus Train's replication module, and that no paths are added to a Housekeeping database.

+This is a necessary step if you want to use a different housekeeping mechanism for your orphaned data, eg. [Beekeeper](https://github.com/ExpediaGroup/beekeeper).

 ### Shunting Yard configuration reference
 The table below describes all the available configuration values for Shunting Yard.